 The demos teach visitors about different elements of human and dinosaur communication including types of communication, scientific vs. fictional dinosaur vocalizations, and reconstructions of dinosaur hearing.

-The Lesson This demo explores what "communication" means, from the complex language of humans to the signaling and vocalization of dinosaurs.
+Through play with toy dinosaurs, visitors explore what "communication" means, from the complex language of humans to the signaling and vocalization of dinosaurs

 T. rex & Threat Behavior